cloudon-one/.github/profile/README.md

-### Hello and welcome to CloudOn Github Organization!
+### Hello and welcome to CloudOn!

-Hi there!

 My name is Yar Naumenko.
 I am Cloud, IaC and Infrastructure Consultant.
 [My LinkedIn profile](https://www.linkedin.com/in/ynaumenko).

 Since May 2020 I have delivered >20 different cloud migration and cloud-native projects.
-Below you can find links to code examples, network and VPC diagrams for released projects.
+Below you can find links to code examples, network and VPC diagrams for some of released projects.
 Enjoy!

 [Nightly AWS Cleaner](https://github.com/cloudon-one/aws-cleaner) - automated service to terminate/suspend idle and un-used AWS resources according to flexible rules and policies